 The Venerable Thrangu Rinpoche has just finished celebrating his 85th birthday.
 He is one of the last Rinpoche’s who were classically trained in Tibet and have left Tibet to teach students across the world.
 Just in 2018 Rinpoche gave teachings and empowerments in the United States, Canada, India, Nepal, and Hong Kong.

 At present Thrangu Rinpoche is now the author of 45 Dharma books in English.
-In 1989 Namo Buddha Publications was formed as a 501(c)(3) non-profit, all-volunteer organization which had the mission to collect and make available all of Thrangu Rinpoche’s teachings at a very reasonable cost.
-Namo Buddha Publications has a collection of over 250 of his teachings in English (see the list on this website)
+In 1989 Namo Buddha Publications was formed as a 501(c)(3) non-profit, all-volunteer organization which had the mission to collect and make available all of Thrangu Rinpoche’s teachings at a reasonable price.

 All royalties and profit from the sale of his teachings go towards publishing his teachings and supporting Rinpoche’s charitable activities.

 To help all of the Buddhist Students all over the world who are interested in Thrangu Rinpoche's works, we now have available many inexpensive downloads.

 Our PDFs of all of Rinpoche's books are $2.00.

 Thrangu Rinpoche at 86th Birthday

 The Venerable Khenchen Thrangu Rinpoche was born in Kham, Tibet, in 1933.
 At the age of five, he was formally recognized by His Holiness the Sixteenth Karmapa and Tai Situpa as the ninth incarnation of the great Thrangu tulku.
 He entered Thrangu monastery, where, from the ages of seven to sixteen, he studied reading, writing, grammar, poetry, and astrology, memorized ritual texts, and completed two preliminary retreats.